Mikael-R/depe-mobile/README.md

 The project has a json filled with information and is available in this [repository](https://github.com/Bowserinator/Periodic-Table-JSON).An incredible project and it is the database of this application, without them it would not be possible, thank you.

-If you want to see the python version [click here](https://github.com/Mikael-R/Depe).
+If you want to see the old python3 version [click here](https://github.com/Mikael-R/Depe).
 Its documented in Brazilian Portuguese!

 ## Using app on computer
 Install the software below.